-That was the last trip Maud Shaw made with the family, Jackie having let the nanny go after seven years in part because she feared the children were too attached to a parental figure who wasn't her.
+That was the last trip Maud Shaw made with the family, Jackie letting the nanny go after seven years in part because she feared the children were too attached to a parental figure who wasn't their mother.
 Shaw had a bestseller the following year with her book, White House Nanny, having agreed to let Jackie look at the final manuscript in exchange for not being sued.

-Jackie, by now a social butterfly at night, walked both kids to school in the morning and tried to pick up John as often as she could.
-She regularly took them to Hyannis Port and bought her own horse farm in New Jersey for country weekends.
+Jackie, by then a social butterfly at night, walked both kids to school in the morning and tried to pick up John as often as she could.
+She regularly took them to Hyannis Port and bought a horse farm in New Jersey for country weekends.
 Caroline became an accomplished rider, like her mom, but John—though he was adept enough—was allergic to horses.

 Also in 1965, they went to Antigua in the Caribbean and on several skiing trips, including one in Gstaad, Switzerland.
 While in Europe that time, they swung by Italy for a meeting with the pope at the Vatican.